thewr/jobsearch/README.md

 # research project

-Currently using firestore DB to edit a from a table
+Currently used to edit firestore DB and display as interactive tabs.